The National Curriculum for Computing aims to ensure that all pupils:

 - understand and apply the principles of nutrition and learn how to cook.

 At Moorgate, DT is delivered as part of our Topic Curriculum which is primarily taken from the Cornerstones units.
-To find out more, please click on the picture link to the right.
+To find out more, please click on the picture link.

 - know and understand the history of these islands as a coherent, chronological narrative, from the earliest times to the present day: how people’s lives have shaped this nation and how Britain has influenced and been influenced by the wider world